-The amount of accumulated excess income considered reasonable in relation to the needs of an association to carry on its non-profit activities and goals is a question of fact to be determined with regard to the associations' particular circumstances, including such things as future anticipated expenditures and the amount and pattern of receipts from various sources (e.g., fund raising, membership fees, training course fees). ...
-Where the present balance of accumulated excess is considered excessive or an annual excess is regularly accumulated that is greater than an association's needs to carry on its non-profit activities, it may indicate that the association's aims are two-fold: to earn profits and to carry out its non-profit purposes.
-In such a case, the operated exclusively requirement in paragraph 149(1)(1) would not be met.
-[Emphasis added]
+Third, an NPO cannot accumulate excess funds each year beyond the association's reasonable needs for carrying on its non-profit activities, although an NPO may earn income in excess of its expenditures.
+Where the accumulated excess is excessive or an annual excess is regularly accumulated that is greater than an association's needs for carrying on its non-profit activities, it may indicate that the association's aims are two-fold: to earn profits and to carry out its non-profit purposes.
+In such a case, the "operated exclusively" requirement would not be met.
 Therefore, care must be taken to monitor the income that the corporation retains.
 Furthermore, it is important to ensure that income would not be accumulated to a level that may take the corporation off-side the requirements to be an NPO.

-The fourth criterion to qualify as an NPO requires that no part of its income be made available to the members or shareholders of an NPO.
-In this respect, an association may fail to comply with this requirement in a variety of ways, e.g. if it distributed income during the year, either directly or indirectly, to, or for the personal benefit of any member, or if it has the power at any time to declare and pay dividends out of income.154 Certain types of payments made directly to members, or indirectly for their benefit, will not, in and of themselves, disqualify an association from being an NPO.155 Examples of such reasonable payments include: salaries, wages, fees or honoraria for services rendered to the association.
-Another example would be payments made to employees or members of the association to assist them in covering their expenses to attend various conventions and meetings as delegates on behalf of the association, provided attendance at such conventions and meetings is to further the aims and objectives of the association.156 Upon dissolution of an NPO, care must also be taken that no income would be paid to its members.157
+Fourth, an NPO cannot make any of its income available to its members or shareholders.
+In this respect, an association may fail to comply with this requirement in a variety of ways, e.g. if it distributed income during the year, either directly or indirectly, to, or for the personal benefit of any member, or if it has the power at any time to declare and pay dividends out of income.
+Certain types of payments made directly to members, or indirectly for their benefit, will not, in and of themselves, disqualify an association from being an NPO.
+Examples of such reasonable payments include: salaries, wages, fees or honoraria for services rendered to the association.
+Another example would be payments made to employees or members of the association to assist them in covering their expenses to attend various conventions and meetings as delegates on behalf of the association, provided attendance at such conventions and meetings is to further the aims and objectives of the association.
+Upon dissolution of an NPO, care must also be taken that no income would be paid to its members.